-Seasonal influenza in Democratic Republic of the Congo
+Seasonal influenza in Guinea

 Seasonal influenza occurs throughout the world.
 In the northern hemisphere (including the UK), most influenza occurs from as early as October through to March.
 In the southern hemisphere, influenza mostly occurs between April and September.
 In the tropics, influenza can occur throughout the year.